feature-image

 The Thunder coach disagreed with the official’s decision

-It’s becoming a recurring issue where the OKC players get involved in a brawl.
-While their defensive abilities lead to opponents complaining, Thunder stars don’t shy away from taking it a step further.
+It’s becoming a recurring issue: OKC players involved in brawls.
+While their defensive abilities lead opponents to complain, Thunder stars don’t shy away from taking it a step further.
 This was the third skirmish since January.
-The first one was when Thunder guard Lu Dort and New Orleans rookie Jeremiah Fears had a postgame altercation on Jan.
-27.
+The first one was on January 27, when Thunder guard Lu Dort and New Orleans rookie Jeremiah Fears had a postgame altercation.

 ADVERTISEMENT

-The league took appropriate action, with two players each being fined $25,000.
-In Febraury, Dort was ejected after tripping Denver center Nikola Jokic.
+The league took appropriate action, fining two players $25,000 each.
+In February, Dort was ejected after tripping Denver center Nikola Jokic.
 In fact, even then, Williams came to his teammates’ rescue.
 But he and Jokic were assessed technical fouls.
-While Thunder has been guilty on both of the above occasions, this time the head coach defended his players.
+While Thunder has been found guilty on both occasions above, this time the head coach defended his players.

 ADVERTISEMENT